Incubaid/herolib/lib/installers/horus/coordinator/readme.md

 ## Notes

 - The installer builds from source rather than downloading pre-built binaries
-- Mycelium is expected to be already installed and running in the environment
+- **Redis must be pre-installed and running** - the installer does not install Redis
+- The installer checks if the binary already exists and skips rebuild unless `reset: true` is used
-- Redis is automatically installed and started if not already running
+- Rust is automatically installed if not present (checks for `rustc` command)
 - The binary is built with `RUSTFLAGS="-A warnings"` to suppress warnings
 - Service management uses zinit by default